 - Flooring – Keep your carpets and hardwood flooring clean, and make sure there are no trip hazards on your floors.

 - ADA Compliant – Are you ADA compliant?
 From your entrance to your electronic and information technology, all must be accessible to people with disabilities.

-Here are our top five basic areas to keep up on the outside of your property:
+Here are our top five basic property improvement areas to keep up on the outside of your property:

 - Signage – Is your signage clear and concise and easily visible?
 Be sure to keep your shrubbery trimmed and the sign clean and legible.

 - Roof – Like your plumbing, roofs can leak.
 Be sure to look up when inspecting your building.

 - Landscaping and parking lots – Planting flowers, trimming trees, and even cultivating a garden is important for curb appeal and customer and employee morale.
 And a smooth, easy to drive or walk on parking lot makes a huge difference.
 Keep your area clear of abandoned cars and trash.

 - Exterior Lighting – A well-lit building and parking area can help keep your property more safe.
 Ensure that your lighting is functioning.

 - Storefront and Windows – Keep your glass clean, check your window tinting, and make sure your curtains and blinds are clean and in working order.